Jim Norton (comedian): Early life

 James Joseph Norton was born in Bayonne, New Jersey.
-His mother was a librarian and his father was a former US marine and army reservist who later worked as a driver for the US postal service.
+He is of Irish descent.
+His mother was a librarian and his father was a former US Marine and army reservist who later worked as a driver for the US postal service.
 Norton grew up in North Brunswick, New Jersey with his sister Tracy.

 Norton attended North Brunswick High School, from which he dropped out in his senior year.
 During this time, at age 13, Norton started to drink heavily, "mostly vodka and grain alcohol" because it got him drunk quicker.
 "That feeling of discomfort that was always there, wasn't there when I drank.
 It was just a way of feeling comfortable ...
-I was horribly insecure, horribly shy, always feeling ugly and weak".
+I was horribly insecure, horribly shy, always feeling ugly and weak."
 At 16, Norton started to cut himself with a razor blade in an attempt at "attention-seeking ...
 It was "notice me!" crap.
 I was 16, 17, and drunk.
-I never did that stuff sober".
+I never did that stuff sober."
 He then missed some schooling, including his graduation from high school, after his alarmed parents sent him to a rehab facility in Princeton, New Jersey for one month, where he continued to sneak in alcohol but changed his thinking and completed the course at 18.
 When he was away, his class had voted him as class clown.
 Norton had his last drink at New Year's Eve 1985 going into 1986, and has been alcohol and drug free since.
 Norton's addictive personality began to direct towards sex after he got sober.

 After being sober for around three years, Norton obtained his GED and attended Middlesex County College with the aim of pursuing a Juris Doctor degree and becoming a lawyer, but quit after one month.
 He earned a B grade in English and failing grades in Problems and Statistics, Science, and Western Civilization.
-At 18, he took up work in a copper company, operating a forklift to unload boxed tubes of copper from trucks, which he remembered as being "awful".
+At 18, he took up work in a copper company, operating a forklift to unload boxed tubes of copper from trucks, which he remembered as being "awful."
 He was fired from the job at age 23.
 Norton collected unemployment benefits for several years, pretending to look for work while doing sets in local comedy venues, before he decided to pursue comedy full-time.